Stagakis/shrec21_changedetection/README.md

 The preprocessing script "setup.sh" processes the pointclouds.
 This needs to be run once.
 The run.sh script performs the classification and displays the confusion matrix.
+The confusion.sh script just displays the confusion matrix without performing any classification.

-Both of these scripts .sh must be edited to provide the correct path of the matlab executable program.
+All of these scripts .sh must be edited to provide the correct path of the matlab executable program.
 Config.ini must also be edited in the same way as the ChangeDetectionDatasetViewer, but with the added "out_dir" field needed for both our scripts.
 This path is where our scripts will save and read any intermediate files.